absurdprofit/web-gesture-events/README.md

 | scale | number | Scale factor relative to primary and secondary touch points' distance. |

 ## Remarks
 There are a few potential drawbacks I haven't been able to overcome.
 For example the data-attribute config options might not work if a gesture event listener uses bubbling.
-Also event though these gesture events are asynchronous there is still the problem that the browser currently does not offer a way to query if event listeners exist on an element anywhere in the DOM tree.
+Also even though these gesture events are asynchronous there is still the problem that the browser currently does not offer a way to query if event listeners exist on an element anywhere in the DOM tree.
 Meaning events are always fired regardless of if an event listener was detected or not.
 Also these events are not trusted events so do bare that in mind whenever using these events to accomplish things that require user interaction such as toggling fullscreen or resuming an audio context.
 ## Credits
 1. [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler)
 2. [Introduction to events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)